From Isolation to Entanglement: When Do Interpretability Methods Identify and Disentangle Known Concepts?: Acknowledgments

 \section{Acknowledgments}

 This work was initiated at the Fourth Bellairs Workshop on Causality, held at the McGill University Bellairs Research Institute (14--21 February, 2025).
-We are grateful to the organizers for enabling this collaboration, and to the participants of the workshop for many thoughtful discussions during the ideation phase of this project.
-This work was supported by a grant from Coefficient Giving to A.M.
+We are grateful to the organizers, Perouz Taslakian and Alexandre Drouin, for enabling this collaboration, and to the participants of the workshop for many thoughtful discussions during the ideation phase of this project.
+We thank Zhijing Jin, Vitória Barin Pacela, Victor Veitch, Atticus Geiger, Kartik Ahuja, Frederick Eberhardt, and Thomas Icard for extended discussions on earlier versions of these ideas.
+We also thank Sankaran Vaidyanathan for constructive feedback.

+This work was supported by a grant from Coefficient Giving to Aaron Mueller.
+Patrik Reizinger acknowledges his membership in the European Laboratory for Learning and Intelligent Systems (ELLIS) PhD program and thanks the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for its support.